 *Not included are the wiring and small fuses needed as those vary between installs and can be bought at a hardware store.

 Total Cost of a DIY 100 Watt Solar Panel Kit:

-A full system Goal Zero kit can also be purchased for ~$1750.
+Alternatively, a Goal Zero Yeti kit can be purchased and includes everything except the solar panel mounting hardware.
 This would be the equivalent of a 100Watt solar suitcase paired with a 100Ah AGM battery and 1200 Watt inverter.
-Our estimate the DIY version of this sytem would be around $600.
+Our estimate that the DIY pieces separately for this would be easily under $100